sansajn/test/c++/iterator/readme.md

 }
 ```

-and we can write Catch2 test for our iterator implementation this way
+We can then write *Catch2* test for our iterator implementation this way

 ```c++
 TEST_CASE("input iterator should allow following expressions",